uiaict/2024-ikt218-osdev/README.md

-# IKT218 - Operating System Development Course Repository
+f# IKT218 - Operating System Development Course Repository

 Welcome to the University of Agder's IKT218 course repository.
 This platform is crucial for students involved in our Operating System Development lab assignments.
 At the semester's end, students will add their operating system projects to this repository, creating a diverse showcase of their work.